Common Hard Disk Failures

 Back to Top

-Complex Failure Mode
+Complex Failure Model

 Most often, hard disk may not fail in just any single mode.
 The failure could cause by a combination of some or all the failure modes, normally triggering by one to another.
 For instance, a read write head crash due to mechanical failure could leave to logical file system damage as well as firmware code corruption.
 Bad sectors development is also a natural by-product under such circumstances.